Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

-# Automatic-Image-Captioning
+# AIC(Automatic-Image-Captioning)- Bot
 Machine Learning Engineer Nanodegree Capstone Project

-In this project, we will develop and deploy a Deep Learning model that can automatically generate captions for the given image.
+In this project, I have developed and deployed a Deep Learning model that can automatically generate captions for the given image.
 We will use the Flickr8K dataset to train our model and streamlit package to develop a simple UI so that users can play with it.

 ## INSTALLATION